-All Clinical Affiliate Faculty members must be credentialed physician or CRNA providers at the individual affiliate sites and able to provide the necessary expertise and knowledge for comprehensive and relevant clinical experiences.
+All Clinical Affiliate Faculty members (Adjunct Instructors) must be credentialed physician or CRNA providers at the individual affiliate sites and able to provide the necessary expertise and knowledge for comprehensive and relevant clinical experiences.

+At no time may a nurse anesthesia student be supervised solely by an Anesthesiologist Assistant (AA), graduate registered nurse anesthetist, or anesthesia resident.
+All anesthesiologist and CRNA providers must have institutional staff privileges and be immediately available to the student in the assigned clinical areas.
 The UNE MSNA Program will annually monitor each site's credentialing process to assure that the providers are current in their licenses and certifications.

 The primary responsibilities of the Clinical Faculty are to: